Let's run through the key qualifications you need to succeed as a data analyst in Australia.

 To succeed as a data analyst, it is essential to demonstrate capabilities beyond technical skills.
 You need to fit in a team environment and be able to communicate effectively and work with others to get impactful results.

-The most important soft skills include clear communication, where you can convey complex data findings in an understandable manner; problem-solving, approaching challenges with a logical and solution-oriented mindset; and collaboration, forming productive relationships with others.
+The most important employability skills include clear communication, where you can convey complex data findings in an understandable manner; problem-solving, approaching challenges with a logical and solution-oriented mindset; and collaboration, forming productive relationships with others.

 Some ideas to help develop and demonstrate these qualities before you enter the workplace are to participate in group projects during your studies, take on roles in clubs or societies, volunteer for community events requiring teamwork, or join data-related online forums and be an influential participant.